Helping make the worst times a little better.

 Better Goodbyes developed as a subsidiary of Gilbertsen Veterinary Services, PLLC, which has been in the practice of mobile veterinary health care in SW Washington since 2016.
 We decided to specialize in home hospice and euthanasia beginning in late 2019.
 We realize that saying goodbye to a pet can be every bit as difficult as losing a human family member and want to make that process as peaceful for the pet and their human family as possible.

 We are currently serving SW Washington, including Cowlitz, Lewis, Wahkiakum and Thurston counties.
-Additional travel fees may apply for all appointments that are more than ~30 minutes from Longview Fred Meyer.
+Additional travel fees may apply for all appointments that are more than ~30 minutes from Castle Rock, WA.

-We can no longer provide services to Clark county due to lack of availability and the majority of our appointments being booked to the North.
-Please try Best Friends Eternal if you need services in Clark county by clicking the link above or calling (360) 524-3328.
-They also provide services in Cowlitz county in case we're not available.
+We no longer provide services to Clark county due to lack of availability and the majority of our appointments being booked to the North.

 Unfortunately, we cannot provide services in Oregon.